Completed Searches

 • Spartanburg, SC

-City of Spartanburg You have an undergraduate degree and 25-35 years urban planning experience.
-You’ve earned your Masters in community development or urban planning.
-You have (or can soon obtain) your AICP.
-Whether you’re looking to launch your career to the next level, or seeking a capstone project to top off your career, this unique opportunity is for you.
+Reporting directly to the City Manager, our successful candidate brought 35 years of distinguished urban planning experience.
+Having earned a Masters in city and regional planning with faculty honors at Clemson University, our successful candidate came highly recommended by her former Clemson professor and FAICP.
+A long time member of the American Planning Association, our award winning successful candidate brought an unparalleled track record of success to this career defining role.
 The Director of Planning will spearhead the implementation of a new Comprehensive Plan (“the Plan”).
 Over $800M of capital is being invested in a five block area, including a new $350M minor league baseball stadium with $425M mixed use investment surrounding it.
 Southern Living magazine cited the Comprehensive Plan — widely praised for its integrated application of measurable equity metrics — as a key factor in ranking Spartanburg third of the top 25 Rising Southeastern Cities.

 About the Area